bjdash/apic-docs/designer/getting-started-with-designer.md

 ### Importing existing API projects {#import-proj}

-If you already have an exported API project then importing that into your workspace in just a click away.
-Just clik on the Import icon present beside your workspace and browse the exported file.
+If you already have an exported API project then importing that into your workspace is just a click away.
+Just click on the Import icon present beside your workspace and browse the exported file.
 APIC will import the project into your workspace.

 ### What's next?